Quick Hits

 Food Handler Cards (SB 476)

-The California Health and Safety Code currently requires certain workers to obtain a food handler card within 30 days of their hire date and to maintain this card throughout their employment as a food handler.
+The California Health and Safety Code currently requires certain workers to obtain a food handler card within thirty days of their hire date and to maintain this card throughout their employment as a food handler.
 SB 476 requires employers to cover any cost associated with obtaining a food handler card.
 In addition to the certification program cost, this obligation includes payment for employees’ time required to complete training, the cost of testing, and any element required for the completion of the certification program.

 Ogletree Deakins will continue to monitor developments with respect to occupational safety and health laws and regulations and will provide updates on the firm’s California blog as additional information becomes available.